DangerGrisha/Last_Warriors/README.md

 ### Installation

 1. Clone the repo
+2. update/define the <mark>minecraft.local.dir</mark> property :
-2. go to src/main/resources
+  - go to src/main/resources
-   1. create the dev.properties file
+    - create the **dev.properties file** (or just copy **example.of.dev.properties** with renaming)
-   2. inside the file define minecraft.local.dir property that contains the path to minecraft server dir
+    - inside the file define minecraft.local.dir property that contains the path to minecraft server dir
-   3. E.G. `minecraft.local.dir=C:/ProgramFiles/minecraft-server`
+    - E.G. `minecraft.local.dir=C:/ProgramFiles/minecraft-server`
-      4. Ensure that you are using slashes like in example, and not a backslash.
+      -  Ensure that you are using slashes like in example, and not a backslash.
 Even on Windows
-2. Run `mvn clean install`
+3. Run `mvn clean install`
-3. Navigate to ${minecraft.server.location}/plugins on your local machine, and verify that the plugin is there
+4. Navigate to _${minecraft.server.location}/plugins_ on your local machine, and verify that the plugin is there
-4. Run/Rerun the minecraft server
+5. Run/Rerun the minecraft server

+---

 ### FAQ